dankinder/qpipe/README.md

 QPipe is intended to be a library optimized for human understanding.
 This means keeping complexity down.

-All this to say: this is alpha software and the API could easily change, especially of the tools in [tools.py](qpipe/tools.py).
+All this to say: this software should be considered in alpha and the API could easily change, especially of the tools in [tools.py](qpipe/tools.py).